lord-dubious/understand.me/docs/technical_product_knowledge_base/part9_glossary.md

 *   **Sentry:** An application monitoring platform used for real-time error tracking, performance monitoring, and issue diagnostics.
 *   **Serverless:** An architecture model where cloud providers manage the server infrastructure, and applications are run as functions or in managed containers that scale on demand.
 "Understand.me" employs a serverless-first philosophy.
 *   **Session Summary:** An AI-generated document summarizing the key discussions, decisions, and action items from an "Understand.me" session.
 *   **STT (Speech-to-Text):** Technology that converts spoken audio into written text.
-Provided by Google GenAI or potentially ElevenLabs via PicaOS.
+Provided by Google GenAI or potentially ElevenLabs via AI Orchestration Layer.
 *   **StyleSheet API (React Native):** The primary way to define styles for React Native components using JavaScript objects.
 *   **Supabase:** The Backend as a Service (BaaS) platform used by "Understand.me," providing:
     *   **Supabase Auth:** User authentication and management.